 The Bttn can be programmed to do whatever action its user sees fit.
 So, in offices, employees could use it for booking meeting rooms, notifying people when someone arrives for a meeting or for managing workflows.
 The possibilities are endless and, judging by how enticing and ‘pressable’ the bttn is, forgetting tasks will become a thing of the past.

 If you’d like to learn more about how technology can have a positive impact on your office, we’d be happy to help.
-Call us on 0115 939 7572 or visit our contact page.
+Also, remember that all of these little gadgets can be used in a home office too.
+For some free advice, give us a call us on 0115 939 7572 or visit our contact page.